TL;DR

 - The driver could be prosecuted for fraud and for driving without valid insurance.

 The attempt to save a few hundred pounds on a premium can lead to tens or hundreds of thousands of pounds in liability.
-It is never, ever worth the risk.
+It is generally not, ever worth the risk.

 How WeCovr Can Safeguard Your Policy and Your Finances